Abramson Cancer Center At Penn Medicine

 Lung cancer Treatment's hidden heart risk under the microscope

-Knowledge-focused OngoingThis study follows 221 people with stage II or III lung cancer to see how chemoradiation therapy affects the heart over two years.
-Participants undergo heart scans, blood tests, and surveys before, during, and after treatment.
-The goal is to better understand and detect heart dam…
+Knowledge-focused OngoingThis study tracks 221 people with stage II or III lung cancer to see how chemoradiation therapy affects their heart health.
+Participants undergo heart scans, blood tests, and quality-of-life surveys before, during, and for at least two years after treatment.
+The goal is to better…

 Sponsor: Abramson Cancer Center at Penn Medicine • Aim: Knowledge-focused